Louiszk/ADAS-many-tools/README.md

 - `--materialize`: Materialize meta system first (should be set for the first start)
 - `--reinstall`: Reinstall dependencies (should be set for the first start)
 - `--optimize-system`: Name of existing system to optimize
+- `--no-keep-template`: Do not keep the docker image template

 - Some examples are in system_ideas.txt